Skip to main content

 Monica is a member of the Forsyth County Bar Association, North Carolina Bar Association (member, wills and trusts, elder law sections), and American Bar Association.

-Monica received her B.A. degree, cum laude, from Wake Forest University with a double major in Sociology, with a Concentration in Crime and Criminal Justice, and Spanish.
-She received a Certificate in Cybersecurity: Strategy and Implementation from the Wake Forest University Charlotte Center in Fall 2015 and received her J.D. degree from Wake Forest University School of Law in 2017.
+Monica earned her B.A., cum laude, in Sociology, with a Concentration in Crime and Criminal Justice, and Spanish, from Wake Forest University and her J.D. from Wake Forest University School of Law.
+She also earned Certificate in Cybersecurity: Strategy and Implementation from the Wake Forest University Charlotte Center.

 While in law school, Monica was a teaching assistant for the Elder Law Clinic and the 1L Legal Analysis, Writing and Research classes.
 She was also on the Executive Board of Women in Law and was the creator and coordinator for the Women in Law/Girl Scouts Mock Trial Pro Bono Project.
 She was the recipient of the CALI Excellence for the Future Award for Aviation Law and recipient of the North Carolina Association of Women's Attorneys Sarah Parker Scholarship Award.
 She was also a member of the Pro Bono Honors Society.